Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 The Warsaw Castle - Warsaw, Poland

-With limited time, I chose not to go inside the Warsaw Castle.
-Instead, I walked around the grounds of the Castle and visited the Warsaw Castle Gardens.
+With limited time, I chose not to go inside the Royal Castle.
+Instead, I walked around the grounds of the castle and visited the Royal Castle Gardens—great additions to a Warsaw layover itinerary and among the easy free things to do in Warsaw.

 Warsaw Castle